johnwils/meteor-react-template/README.md

 *Note:* most styling can be done via 'classes' using the Bootstrap API (see below)

 ### Global styles
 There is 1 main.scss file that imports Bootstrap and 1 custom.scss to override default styles.
-App-wide custom theming can be setup easily in custom.scss.
+An app-wide custom theme can be setup easily in custom.scss.
 ## Bootstrap 4
 Bootstrap is being used directly on elements (adding to the 'class' or 'className') using the [v4 api](https://getbootstrap.com/docs/4.0/components/buttons/).
 This includes (so far) navbar, collapsed navbar, login/signup cards, search bar, dropdown menu and a modal.
 The api is well documented and easy to use.
 This approach limits the dependency on common external bootstrap packages.

 ## Autoprefixer
-Meteor's built-in css minifier is replaced with `juliancwirko:postcss` ([mentioned](https://guide.meteor.com/build-tool.html#postcss) in the meteor docs).
+Meteor's built-in css minify tool is replaced with `juliancwirko:postcss` ([mentioned](https://guide.meteor.com/build-tool.html#postcss) in the meteor docs).
 This package minifies CSS plus it makes use of a postcss entry in package.json to apply autoprefixer for wider browser support.

 ## Responsive layout
 The grid from Bootstrap 4 ensures the layout is responsive on desktop and mobile.
 The navbar, modal and login/signup cards are good examples to check out on mobile.